Baltimore Ravens running back Alex Collins encouraged a young boy to never stop Irish dancing.

 Alex Collins encourages young boys and men to keep up their interest in Irish dance

-As an inspiring figure to younger boys with an interest in the NFL, Collins also had a heartwarming message this week for a young male Irish dancer, Carl, who was facing some bullying for attending classes.
+As an inspiring figure to younger boys with an interest in the NFL, Collins also had a heartwarming message for a young male Irish dancer, Carl, who was facing some bullying for attending classes.

 When approached by the young dancer’s mom Joanne Tubbs on Twitter telling him the story, Collins replied, “Never stop doing the things you love because someone else doesn't agree.
 Chase your dreams Carl and don’t let them stop you from being great!”